 As a non-traditional MS4, Brightpoint does not have the ability to create legal authorities and has not identified any legal authorities necessary to meet the requirements of the special conditions.
-However, Brightpoint's MS4 Program includes Minimum Control Measures (MCMs) that include policies and procedures consistent the goals of the Chesapeake Bay TMDL.
-A summary of the applicable MCMs is listed below to address the following 2013 - 2018 MS4 General Permit special condition:
+However, Brightpoint's MS4 Program includes Minimum Control Measures (MCMs) that include policies and procedures consistent with the goals of the Chesapeake Bay TMDL.

-- ✓ "A review of the current MS4 program implemented as a requirement of this state permit including a review of the existing legal authorities and the operator's ability to ensure compliance with this special condition."
-[Section I(C)(2)(a)(1)] - MCM 1 (Public Education and Outreach) Brightpoint's MS4 Program includes a Public Education and Outreach Program (PEOP) that identifies the Chesapeake Bay TMDL pollutants of concern (POCs) as a high priority water quality issue.
+- MCM 1 (Public Education and Outreach) Brightpoint's MS4 Program includes a Public Education and Outreach Program (PEOP) that identifies the Chesapeake Bay TMDL pollutants of concern (POCs) as a high priority water quality issue.
 The PEOP is described in BMP 1.2 of the Brightpoint MS4 Program Plan and includes the distribution of educational materials regarding methods to reduce introduction of the POCs into stormwater runoff. - MCM 3 (Illicit Discharge Detection and Elimination) Brightpoint's MS4 Program includes an Illicit Discharge Detection and Elimination (IDDE) Program that includes written procedures to detect, identify, and address non-stormwater discharges, including illegal dumping, to the small MS4 with policies and procedures for when and how to use legal authorities.
 IDDE BMPs are described in the Minimum Control Measure 3 BMPs in the Brightpoint MS4 Program Plan.
-The IDDE Program is effective at addressing the POCs through staff training, prohibition of illicit discharges, and annual outfall screening. - MCM 4 (Construction Site Runoff Control) Brightpoint's MS4 Program includes a Construction Site Runoff Control Program that includes mechanisms to ensure compliance and enforcement on regulated construction sites with implementation of the DEQ-approved "VCCS Annual Erosion and Sediment Control and Stormwater Management Standards and

-Specifications."
-The standards and specifications are consistent with the Virginia Erosion and Sediment Control and Stormwater Management Laws and Regulations and includes:

-- Required plan approval prior to commencement of a regulated land disturbance activity; - o Construction site inspections and enforcement; and - o Certification of post-construction stormwater management facilities.
+The IDDE Program is effective at addressing the POCs through staff training, prohibition of illicit discharges, and annual outfall screening. - MCM 4 (Construction Site Runoff Control) Brightpoint's MS4 Program includes a Construction Site Runoff Control Program that includes mechanisms to ensure compliance and enforcement on regulated construction sites with implementation of the DEQ-approved "VCCS Standards and Specifications."
+The standards and specifications are consistent with the Virginia Erosion and Sediment Control and Stormwater Management Laws and Regulations and includes: - Required plan approval prior to commencement of a regulated land disturbance activity; - Construction site inspections and enforcement; and - Certification of post-construction stormwater management facilities.